Gastroenterology and Hepatology

 - perforation (tearing) of the bowel wall.

 This is an x-ray test of the small intestine.
-Your child will have to drink some special milk (barium).
-If they are unable to drink the milk, a soft flexible tube (naso-gastric tube) is placed into their nose and then down into their stomach.
-The special milk is able to be seen on x-ray.
-X-rays are then taken of the intestine, the milk showing the outline of the intestine.
+Your child will have to drink some special liquid (barium).
+If they are unable to drink the liquid, a soft flexible tube (naso-gastric tube) may be placed through one of their nostrils and then down into their stomach.
+The barium liquid can be seen on x-ray.
+It coats the lining of the intestine and x-rays are then taken which may identify an abnormality of the intestine.

 This test is done in the x-ray (radiology) department at Starship Hospital.